william-jensen01/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+it allows us to write code that will change frequently without having to write a lot

 1. Describe component state.

+Determines how a component renders and behaves

 1. Describe props.

+It stands for properties and is used for passing data from one component to another

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are anything that affects something outside the current function.
+You can sync using useEffect hook

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.